 Returning students living in the dorms will need to contact the CRE directly to schedule their move-in time.

-Although the priority deadline for fall is July 1, we recommend you to complete the 2020-2021 FAFSA and turn in any required paperwork as soon as possible.
+Although the priority deadline for spring is Oct 1, we recommend you to complete the 2020-2021 FAFSA and turn in any required paperwork as soon as possible.
 Information received after the deadline may not be processed in time for registration.

 Students must contact the Financial Aid Office to ensure that all files/information are on file in the Financial Aid Office regardless of grant eligibility.

 In order to be eligible for financial assistance, you must first complete and submit a Free Application for Federal Student Aid (FAFSA).
 It is available online at www.studentaid.gov.
 There is no cost to submit the FAFSA.
 It must be renewed every year.
 The FAFSA school code for SWCD/HC is 003574.

 Students may not change their majors after registration and may change majors only after the semester ends or before the upcoming semester begins.
 Prior to registration, students must see their academic advisors to complete a Major Change form and then submit the form to the Office of Enrollment Services at SWCD.

 Students may view their account statements through Campus Connect in their MyHC account.
 Tuition, fees, and room & board are due at registration.
 Students have the option to participate in a payment plan which requires 50% of tuition and fees to be paid when the contract starts.
 There is also a similar payment plan for those who do not have full financing for their room and board as well.
 Each payment plan requires a $25.00 enrollment fee.
 Payment plans are done through Campus Connect.
 Refer to the payment plan pamphlet for more information.
 Students must sign up for the payment plan or pay in full by January 11, 2021.
 Students who preregistered but have not paid their tuition in full or have not signed up for a payment plan may be dropped from all courses at that time.